 Training, Curriculum & Instructional Design Manager

-Nick Kotula is the new Training, Curriculum, and Instructional Design Manager with IPHI.
+Nick Kotula is the Training, Curriculum, and Instructional Design Manager with IPHI.
 The Training, Curriculum & Instructional Design Manager is responsible for providing complex management, coordination, and administrative work in planning, evaluating, developing, coordinating, and implementing training programs and services across IPHI’s programs.
 Nick comes to IPHI with over 15 years of experience designing and delivering engaging adult learning.
 He worked for a variety of healthcare providers from a small medical laboratory, a large healthcare system, to most recently with the Virginia Department of Health.
 Nick has also designed and provided leadership training for the Virginia Alcoholic Beverage Control Authority.
 He has a degree from Old Dominion University in Occupational and Technical Studies with a Training Specialist concentration.
 In his spare time, Nick is the proud father of two young boys that keep him on his toes.
 He enjoys splitting his time between hiking in the mountains and relaxing at the beach.

 Senior Program Manager